 The event charted the key milestones of Trent & Dove’s recently completed heating upgrades programme, which culminated in the replacement of night storage heaters with ground source heat pumps, connected to ‘micro’ district heating systems, in 133 bungalows throughout Staffordshire and Derbyshire

 Taking place over just four months, the ambitious project witnessed innovative collaborative working between Kensa, heating installation contractors J. Tomlinson, renewable consultancy Encraft, and geothermal drilling specialists Geo Drill, as well as a dedicated project support team from Trent & Dove.
-Together, they delivered a scheme that not only significantly reduces tenant energy bills, but also provides Trent & Dove with a subsidy from the Energy Company Obligation (ECO) and a long term income stream through the Renewable Heat Incentive.
+Together, they delivered a scheme that not only significantly reduces tenant energy bills, but also provides Trent & Dove with a subsidy from the Energy Company Obligation (ECO) and a long term income stream through the Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding).

 Explaining the funding mechanisms behind the project, Steve Grocock explained that despite the initial capital costs, the business case had been easy to persuade the Trent & Dove board to invest:

 Until now, many housing providers have struggled to finance the upfront capital costs associated with ground source heat pumps, even though the maintenance costs and, of course, tenant’s energy bills are significantly reduced.
-However, Kensa Heat Pumps was able to unlock a combination of funding from the RHI and ECO that made the financial case for the project stack up.
+However, Kensa Heat Pumps was able to unlock a combination of funding from the RHI (this scheme has now closed) and ECO that made the financial case for the project stack up.

-With the support of Kensa and our contractors J Tomlinson and Encraft, Trent & Dove has achieved an outcome that many housing associations dream of; halved tenant energy bills, halved CO2 emissions in our stock, improved tenant health and wellbeing and generated £2.3m of income through the ECO and RHI to off-set our £1.8m investment – and all achieved in just 4 months.
+With the support of Kensa and our contractors J Tomlinson and Encraft, Trent & Dove has achieved an outcome that many housing associations dream of; halved tenant energy bills, halved CO2 emissions in our stock, improved tenant health and wellbeing and generated £2.3m of income through the ECO and RHI (this scheme has now closed) to off-set our £1.8m investment – and all achieved in just 4 months.

 The results of the scheme are ground-breaking: with a potential tenant annual running cost reduction of £62,000, tenants are saving on average between £350 and £750 on their fuel bills per year and have given the new system overwhelmingly positive reviews.